alexmolas/alexmolas.github.io/_posts/2025-10-30-bayesian-ab-test-peeking.md

 ---

 ## Introduction
 Over the last few months at RevenueCat I've been building a statistical framework to flag when an A/B test has reached statistical significance.
 I went through the usual literature, including Evan Miller's posts.
-In his well known "How Not to Run an A/B Test" there's a claim that with bayesian experiment design you can stop at any time and still make valid inferences, and that you don't need a fixed sample size to get a valid result.
+In his well known "How Not to Run an A/B Test" there's a claim that with Bayesian experiment design you can stop at any time and still make valid inferences, and that you don't need a fixed sample size to get a valid result.
 I've read this claim in other posts The impression is that you can peek as often as you want, stop the moment the posterior clears a threshold (eg $P(A>B) > 0.95$), and you won't inflate false positives.

 That's not what I'm seeing.

 ## Simulation and results
 Picture the following scenario
 - Baseline and variant have the same conversion (ie, no difference between them).
 - Start with an uninformative prior ($\text{Beta}(1, 1)$).
-Generate observations and update your prior accordingly ([formulas here](https://www.evanmiller.org/bayesian-ab-testing.html)).
+Generate observations and update your prior accordingly ([formulas here](https://www.evanmiller.org/Bayesian-ab-testing.html)).
 - After $N$ events, compute the posterior probability that one branch is better than the other (ie $P(B > A)$ or $P(A > B)$).
 If it exceeds $0.95$, declare a winner.
 - Keep track of false positives: since baseline and variant are the same declaring a winner is a false positive.
 - Repeat for different peek intervals $N$, from very frequent peeking to less frequent.